Having Twitter suspensions and landing in Twitter jail gave me more insights into how long they can last: for hours, days, or indefinitely.

 Learn More After Being in Twitter Jail

-First, Don’t Panic.
-Knowing I had 48 hours to be Twitter free, my world would not end in those 48 hours without Twitter.
-Being in a Twitter Jail can give you more time elsewhere like over on Parler.
+First, Don’t Panic over it.
+Knowing I had 48 hours to be Twitter-free, my world would not end in those 48 hours without Twitter.
+Being in a Twitter Jail can give you more time elsewhere like over on Reddit.

-The second thing I learned while being blocked by Twitter was that it gave me a lot more free time!
+The second thing I learned while being blocked by Twitter was that it gave me more free time!

 You Can Grow Your Other Social Network Audiences

-The fourth thing I learned was spending more time on Quora.
-Now I was better able to answer people’s questions about being blocked from Twitter.
+The fourth thing I learned was to spend more time on Quora.
+Since the suspension, I answer people’s questions about Twitter mishaps.

 Sometimes to be an expert you have to make mistakes and learn from them by sharing with others.
-Since this first post appeared my traffic from Quora has become a top referral for traffic here.
+Since this first post appeared my traffic from Quora has become a top referral for traffic here on Inspire To Thrive.

 Now Many Are Going Over to Parler from Twitter Now

 Yes, many folks who have lost their accounts on Twitter have recently joined Parler.
-About 5 million joined this new social network site since June of 2020.
+About 5 million joined this new social network site in June of 2020.
 In November there were thousands by the minute signing up on Parler.
+However, now in 2022 as more people are fed up with Twitter headed to Gab, Gettr, and Truth, which are similar to Twitter.

 I’ve also made a FREE terminology guide for new users that want to use the Parler app.

-Do note, Parler was shut down by the Amazon servers, and Apple and Google would not allow downloads of their app in mid-January of 2021.
-They may or may not be back.
-Other social networks have since sprung up.
+Do note, that Parler was shut down by the Amazon servers.
+Then, Apple and Google would not allow downloads of their app in mid-January of 2021.
+They are back online today.
+Other alternative social networks have since sprung up.

 Tweet With Multiple Accounts Carefully